jsenv/core/README.md

   the naming should either reflect this difference or and localRoot should become an url like remoteRoot ?

+  root should be renamed rootPathname and be '/Users/me/folder' for instance localRoot should be renamed rootHref and be 'file:///Users/me/folder' remoteRoot should be renamed compiledRootHref and be 'http://ip:port/'

+  check locaters to see the renaming impact

 - create an other repo using dev-server-poc bundled files test the other repo can bundle dev-server-poc too